steadicat/attardi.org/gatsby/src/articles/why-we-memo-all-the-things.md

 ---
-title: 'Why we memo all the things'
+title: 'Why We Memo All the Things'
 date: '2020-10-28'
 featuredImage: '../images/pytorch-and-coreml/diagram.png'
 description: ''
 ---

 On my team at Coinbase, we have an explicit guideline to wrap every component in `React.memo`.
-For reasons, this tends to be controversial.
-This article explains the logic behind it.
+For reasons that have a lot to do with pundits on Twitter, this tends to be controversial.
+This article explains why we do it anyway.

-### Why we React.memo all components
+### Why We React.memo All Components

 Let’s start with what we can all agree on: in most apps, some components can benefit from being wrapped in `React.memo`.
 Maybe because they are expensive to rerender, or maybe they are children of a component that renders much more frequently.
 Maybe both.